serokell/blog-posts/Alex and Happy Part 2/article.md

 TODO: I would also appreciate an in-depth review from an LR(1) connoisseur.
 -->

-The first one is a shift/reduce conflict.
-This is sometimes benign, and there are two well-known cases where it can be handled.
+A shift/reduce conflict can sometimes be benign, and there are two well-known cases where it can be handled.

 ##### Operator precedence and associativity

-The first one is regarding operator precedence and associativity, which is also the case we've had with type arrows.
+The first case concerns operator precedence and associativity, which is also the case we've had with type arrows.

 Suppose the following snippet:

 ```happy